hemerajs/hemera/packages/hemera-jaeger/README.md

 ```

 ## Add contextual data
-Loot in the [documentation](https://hemerajs.github.io/hemera/1_delegate.html) to learn more about delegate in hemera.
+Look in the [documentation](https://hemerajs.github.io/hemera/1_delegate.html) to learn more about delegate in hemera.

 ```js
 hemera.use(hemeraJaeger, {